 Once you have your file, you can upload it in the area on the right of the import overlay.

-- Matches imported from a ftDNA/MyHeritage export will not be sorted into maternal or paternal (hence will not count towards the % completed).
-If you have a parent or known maternal/paternal relatives tested, there is a tool that lets you upload an additional file to help sort this.
+- Matches imported from a ftDNA/Geneanet/Gedmatch/MyHeritage export will not be sorted into maternal or paternal (hence will not count towards the % completed).
+If you have a parent or known maternal/paternal relatives tested at FTDNA, there is a tool that lets you upload an additional file to help sort this.
 And for matches from any other company, you can use the Bucketing tool to help sort your matches using the match or segment lists of known relatives.

 - This process is likely to add a significant number of segments to your map - from the low hundreds to several thousand, depending on the number of matches you have.
 This is likely to slow your map down.